pnp/blog/content/post/managing-and-selecting-clientids-for-pnp-powershell/index.md

 type: "regular"
 ---

 The **PnP Powershell** module has become very popular and for many of us it's the tool we work with on a daily basis.
 Now with **version 2.12.0**, it has become necessary to [use your own Entra ID Application Registration](content/post/changes-pnp-management-shell-registration/index.md) to sign in to the tenant.
-This means that we now also have to enter the *-ClientID* parameter when logging in with **Connect-PnPOnline**.
+This means that we now also must enter the *-ClientID* as a parameter when logging in with **Connect-PnPOnline**.
 In my daily work, however, I have to switch back and forth between different environments.
 Entering the GUID everytime I logon is therefore cumbersome in the long run.

 ## I'd rather be lazy